Read on to learn why time spent reading bedtime poems with your children is the one tradition you don't want to miss out on.

 First of all, I am all about offering up easy (screen-free) ideas that will help you connect with your kids and this is no different!
 Reading a poem is the easiest thing ever.
 The.
 Easiest.
 The only hurdle is finding a poem and I'm going to help you with that below.

-First, let me address your concerns.
-(I’ll try not be hurt that you don’t yet believe me about poems being easy.)
+Let me address common concerns about reading poetry.
+(I'll try not be hurt that you don't yet believe me about poems being easy.)

 "I don't know where to start!"
 Pick one of the poems below (or something else of your own choosing), make a copy of the poem and put it on your child's bedside table.
 Right after you've brought her a cup of water (for the inevitable "I'm thirsty!"), and before you kiss your child good night, read the poem out loud.
 That's it.
 Kiss your cutie goodnight and turn off the light.
 Read the same poem every night for at least one month.
 Then move on to another poem, or keep that one if you both enjoy it.
 Feel free to read the same poem for as long as you like.
 Even forever.